 Recording Connection graduate Eric Gonzalez lands a job at a major studio!

-Recording Connection graduate Eric Gonzalez offers key advice to other students as they complete their apprenticeships:
+Recording Connection graduate Eric Gonzalez offers key advice to other students who extern in today’s studios:

 Eric ought to know—because that’s exactly how he landed his own job at Spitfire Studios in Los Angeles, CA, working with noted music producer Warren Huart (Aerosmith, The Fray)!